GwendolyneFreddy/butchery/README.md

 - Added *butchery.ini* metadata file (including dynamic install order syntax and global `LABELS`) to support AL|EN's "Project Infinity".
 - Replaced `AUTHOR` keyword with `SUPPORT`.
-- Replaced `REQUIRE_FILE` condition with `REQUIRE_PREDICATE` to avoid installing the mod in inaccurate games.
+- Added `REQUIRE_PREDICATE` conditions to avoid installing the mod in inaccurate games.
 - Commented code as much as possible.
 - Fixed installer to avoid installing the same files more than once, regardless of the components installed.
 - Added native EE and EET compatibility: